 "These are the three-bedroom homes; all the houses are as good as this.
 You'll get something the same if you decide to have children.
 The only thing is you have to give them up when the kids leave home.
 Some people though decide to have just one child so that they can remain in the smaller houses, like mine.
 Myself I didn't mind the moving, I think it makes a nice change."

-Anne was worried about getting married so soon and having children and she decided to change the subject.
+Anne was worried about getting married so soon and having children unless it was with Dennis and she decided to change the subject.
 "You know, the Scottish boy, Jimmy, he's not a bad lad really."

 "Hold on, Anne, it's a bit late now.
 There's a ship going to get him a wife."

 "It's all right, Eve.
 I said that he's not a bad lad, but I still don't want to marry him."

 "Just as well.
 They'll probably get you a new husband while they're gone."